monopi/bittrexBot/README.md

 ## Usage
 The bot is designed to trade a single token at a time.
 It's recommended to run it in the docker container.
-The docker image can be found at __jufkes/bittrexBot__ (currently private until i get it ironed out...sorry)
+The docker image can be found at __jufkes/bittrexBot__

 To run:
 docker run -d --name <name> -v /path/to/config/file:/opt/bittrexBot/config jufkes/bittrexbot:latest

+## Donations

+If this bot helped you out and you want to show your appreciation, feel free to donate some btc to '1D3adR2c3M4Ne9YmmNxKrfcG3SPebcZWJd'